John Trigg Ester Library

-The John Trigg Ester Library is a small nonprofit membership library, located in Ester in the U.S. state of Alaska.
-The library has approximately 8,000 volumes in its collections with an additional 8,000 in storage, and is constructing a new library building.
-The library design is for the farthest-north Passive house structure in North America.
-Phase 1, the thermal storage tank, is completed and the library is seeking funding to proceed on to Phase 2, the building shell.
+The John Trigg Ester Library is a small nonprofit library, located in Ester in the U.S. state of Alaska.
+The library has approximately 6,000 volumes on its shelves with more than 15,000 in storage, and is constructing a new library building.
+The library design is constructing the northernmost passive house structure in North America.
+Phase 1, a thermal storage tank, is completed and the library is seeking funding to proceed to Phase 2, a building shell.

-Library membership is dues-based, with most members coming from the Ester area; dues are $10 per year minimum, or for additional donation.
-The library is staffed by its nine-member volunteer board of directors and a small group of additional volunteers.
+The library is open to the public, and is supported by grants, fundraising, and memberships.
+Most members come from the Ester area; dues are by donation, with a $10 per year minimum.
+Members help guide the library in setting goals, elect a board at the annual membership meeting, and may run for membership on the board.
+The library is staffed by its seven-member volunteer board of directors and a small group of additional volunteers.

-The library is housed in two facilities: a rented room in a building in the center of the village, and a historic log building across the street known as the Ansgar & Ida Clausen Cabin, which is currently being renovated.
+The library is housed in a historic log building known as the Ansgar & Ida Clausen Cabin, which has been renovated to make it more energy-efficient and to support the collections.
 The library has a cold-storage annex and storage outbuildings for donated books, furniture, and equipment.
 An associated gazebo and public composting outhouse, situated about a block away near the village post office, serves as an outdoor reading room and event area in connection with the library.

 The Ester library is a member of the Alaska Library Association and uses LibraryThing for its online catalog.

 Programs

-The library has two programs at present: a monthly winter lecture series featuring local speakers, and Growing Ester's Biodiversity (GEB), a seed sharing program dedicated to increasing local food security and agricultural sustainability.
-The GEB program's seed library is housed in the Clausen Cabin.
-A third program, focusing on old-time music played in the Interior from the early 1900s era, was proposed but became a separate organization.
+The library has several programs at present, the longest-running being Growing Ester's Biodiversity (GEB), a seed sharing program dedicated to increasing local food security and agricultural sustainability.
+The GEB program's seed library is housed in the Clausen Cabin and adjacent gardens.
+The library also features local community programs such as a monthly book club, a children's/family activity program, a weekly knit and crochet gathering, and a weekly writing circle for adults.